Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_3_readme.md

 Lets go back to openlane prompt, The first step is **Synthesis**, but before going to the synthesis stage we need to prepare file system or design setup which will be setting up the data for our design.

 -- Go to picorv32a ----> In this for the time being we just have 3 files.
 We need to setup the file system to the each and every step of the flow. we will be fetching files for particular location .
 That location needs to be created.
 This is called the design setup stage.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/a0d9e4db-b958-4635-9853-558a70a7c7ca)

 Here we can see somewhere merging files is complete that means it will merge the lef and tlef files and will provide only one file that is merged.lef.
 Why it is merging these files?
 Because when we run openlane it need to go to two different location to fetch the lef information and layer information.

-With this design setup is completed.
+**With this, the design setup is completed**

 Before we run the Synthesis step we need to chek if anything new was created in our design directory.
-For this run below commands. runs folder was created. go inside that and follow the commands shown below.
+For this run below commands. **runs** folder was created. go inside that and follow the commands shown below.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/2b376c26-1c76-4493-a5c9-1543d0bed107)